Shubham0315/kubernetes-Troubleshooting/1-ImagePullBackoff/imagePullBackoff.md

 - When we deploy our app on K8S cluster, it can be using pod, deployments, stateful states, daemon set or replica sets where we deploy applications as container image on K8S cluster.
 Here we can run into this error.
 - This can be arised due to 2 scenarios :-

 a.
 Invalid image name or non-existent image name
-  b.
-Private Images (secure) in dockerhub
+-

-* _**Invalid Image**_ :- If we want to deploy nginx application on K8S cluster, and we've taken yml from official K8S docs.
+- **Invalid Image** :- If we want to deploy nginx application on K8S cluster, and we've taken yml from official K8S docs.
 But while creating pod/deployment using yml apply, we mistyped "**nginx**" as "**nginy**", it gets invalid image name as no such image will be there on dockerhub.
 So we get above error.

-* _**Non-existent Image**_ :- Similarly in our organization suppose there is image "foo:1.1.1" (image with tag) but mistakenly the image was deleted but there is deployment created means we have deployed application which is pointing towards **non-existent container image**.
+- **Non-existent Image** :- Similarly in our organization suppose there is image "foo:1.1.1" (image with tag) but mistakenly the image was deleted but there is deployment created means we have deployed application which is pointing towards **non-existent container image**.
 So we get above error.

+b. **Private DockerHub Images**
+-
-* We're trying to deploy application as container image but image is private.
-In dockerhub, most of the images are public to pull or push.
-Some images are private that noone without owner's authorization can download the image.
+- We're trying to deploy application as container image but image is private.
+In dockerhub, most of the images are public to pull or push (docker pull $Image).
+Some images are private that no one without owner's authorization can download the image.
 Here also we can run into "**ImagePullBackoff**" error.
-To deploy the private image, we've to use concept of "**ImagePullSecret**".
+- To deploy the private image, we've to use concept of "**ImagePullSecret**".
-* Here, we can create nginx-deploy.yml.
-There create ImagePullSecret and pass name of secret which stores docker credentials
+- Here, we can create nginx-deploy.yml.
+There add ImagePullSecret and pass name of secret which stores docker credentials as we're pulling credentials from dockerhub

+- To get the image from ECR, process is same, provide AWS credentials

 - To check by which scenario we landed into this error, there are ways :- Use describe command or Use events command.